domingoclub/website/content/2021-03-18-about/_index.md

 Domingo Club is a collective initiated by Maud Bausier and Antoine Jaunard, a duo of Belgian designers with complementary forces, freshly settled in Barcelona, Spain.

-We make fermented foods, open-source tools and explore collaboration with natural processes to promote understanding, transparency, resilience and equity in our global food system.
+We make fermented food, open-source tools and explore collaboration with natural processes to promote understanding, transparency, resilience and equity in our global food system.

 > Big changes come from everyday habits, join us in the club and let's make our Sunday more impactful.